-From May – September 2018 we reach out to the academic and tech communities to put together a longlist or algorithms that have played an important role for science, business and society.
-In October the jury selects which algorithms shall be inducted into the Algorithm Hall of Fame for 2018.
+From May – November 2018 we reached out to the academic and tech communities to put together a longlist or algorithms that have played an important role for science, business and society.
+In December the jury selects which algorithms shall be inducted into the Algorithm Hall of Fame for 2018.

 Let’s meet our jury members!

 Avi Wigderson did his undergraduate studies at the Technion in Haifa, Israel, graduating in 1980, and went on to graduate study at Princeton University.
 He received his Ph.D. in 1983 for work in computational complexity under the supervision of Richard Lipton.
 He is currently professor of mathematics at the Institute for Advanced Study in Princeton.